Welcome to The Friends of the Parkland Walk

 Haringey secured it's first victory in a campaign to retake sections of Parkland Walk that are being held illegally.
 There could be as many as forty instances of misappropriated land and The Friends of Parkland Walk are working hard to ensure that this land is returned.
 It's clear to us that some residents are actively extending their gardens to increase the value of their property and remove Metropolitan Open Land from the map.

 Islington Play and Youth Service recently replaced the old vandalised skateboard ramp in Crouch Hill.
 Sadly they didn't carry out any consultation with local residents or stakeholder groups over the design and made no effort to come up with a solution that showed any sympathy with the Nature Reserve and ignored requests to provide a design that included significant sound proofing.

 We have always accepted that the skateboard ramp was a popular facility for local children and did not oppose it's successor as we were given assurances that the ramp would be on the same footprint and be designed sensitively to the surroundings.
-The ramp is in fact 30% larger and is a complete eyesore.
+The ramp is in fact 30% larger, not built with a view to minimising noise and is a complete eyesore.

 Please put Monday 28th April in your diary for our AGM.
 Our speaker will be David Bevan, former conservation officer with Haringey Council.
 There will be food and refreshments.
 7.30 at the CAPE project buiding on Crouch Hill.
 More details can be found here.

 What's your line?